IDAES/idaes-pse/docs_rst/developer/devsw.rst

 change to a directory where you want to put the source code and run the command::

     git clone git@github.com:MYNAME/idaes-dev.git
+    cd idaes-dev

 Of course, replace MYNAME with your login name.
 This will download all the files in the latest version of the repository onto your local disk.

+.. note:: After the ``git clone``, subsequent git commands should be performed from
+          the "idaes-dev" directory.

 .. _sw-add-upstream: